-In solving the most complex Deep Learning AI computer vision problems, VSL has developed a unique approach to Decentralised Machine Learning, the next generation AI platform, based on a dynamic lifelong learning AI model to “search and learn”.
+In solving the most complex Deep Learning AI computer vision problems, we have developed a unique approach to Decentralised Machine Learning, the next generation AI platform, based on a dynamic lifelong learning AI model to “search and learn”.

 It’s the future platform for AI with multiple sector applications.

-VSL began life as a spin-off from Queen Mary University of London Computer Vision Department, led by founder Professor Sean Gong.
+Vision Semantics began as a spin-off from Queen Mary University of London's Computer Vision Department, led by founder Professor Sean Gong.
 The team has been conducting world-class research in computer vision and machine learning for over 20 years, internationally renowned for its work on unusual behaviour recognition, person re-identification, multi-camera tracking, and face analysis in video and images.
 This research has led to over 400 published papers, over 27,000 citations and filing of 9 families of international patents, with 34 underlying patents, providing barriers to competitors exploiting computer vision commercially.

 The main areas of application include person re-identification, action and behaviour analysis, attribute recognition, clothing analysis, image and video super-resolution, crowd analysis and counting, video semantic search and annotation, video summarisation, and privacy by design image analysis.
-VSL takes this research and commercializes it so that it is robust, scalable and can be implemented by partners in real world situations.
+We take our research and commercialize it so that it is robust, scalable and can be implemented by partners in real world situations.

-In particular, VSL has developed Person Re-identification (or person RE-ID for short) the ability to find a person in time and space in a vast quantity of video data from distributed cameras, even if there is no clear view of the face or lighting is dark.
-VSL is unique in being able to find people within low resolution and poor quality video footage.
+We've also developed Person Re-identification, the ability to find a person in time and space in a vast quantity of video data from distributed cameras, even if there is no clear view of the face or lighting is dark.
+We are unique in being able to find people within low resolution and poor quality video footage.